 Without a car, the easiest way from Latina is by taxi, which sets you back about 18 Euros each way.

-Personally, I'd suggest spending a few days at least in the area, but, if time is limited you can also do a day tour from Rome - here are the details.
+Personally, I'd suggest spending a few days at least in the area, but, if time is limited you can also do a day tour from Rome.